vernisaz/rust_dev_studio/README.md

-The mapping is used to run the RDS from the dev environment, therefore the access URL will look like `http://orangepi5:3000/rustcgi/rustcgi/src/html?session=rds&`, however it will be in a simpler form in the standard packaging as `http://orangepi5:3000/rustcgi/rustcgi`.
+The mapping is used to run the RDS from the dev environment, therefore the access URL will look like `http://orangepi5:3000/rustcgi/rustcgi/src/html?session=rds&`, however it will be in a simpler appearance in the standard packaging as `http://orangepi5:3000/rustcgi/rustcgi`.
 Port and host name will be dependent on your environment.
-Obvioustly you can change the root web path also.
+Obviously you can change the application web path too.

 You are free to use any other web server capable to run CGI scripts.
-Rust terminal can be used only with **SimHTTP**, because only the server provides the WS CGI support.
+Rust terminal can be used only with **SimHTTP**, because the server only provides the WS CGI support.

 There is Java terminal websocket endpoint built on JSR 356 technology.
 It's out of support but still can be obtained [from](https://gitlab.com/tools6772135/rusthub/-/tree/master/src/java/rustcgi).